-Physiotherapy deals with the treatment of musculoskeletal injuries and disorders through the application of physical methods.
-These methods include mechanical force and movements; biomechanics or kinesiology; manual therapy; exercise; and electrotherapy.
-This is done to help patients restore, maintain and maximize strength, function, movement and promote holistic well-being.
+Physiotherapy deals with the treatment of musculoskeletal injuries.
+Physiotherapy uses methods which include movement, biomechanics, manual therapy, exercise, and electrotherapy.
+This is done to help patients restore function, movement and promote holistic well-being.

-The primary goal of chiropractic manipulation also referred to as chiropractic adjustment, is to treat areas of decreased movement in the joints, thereby reducing pain and increasing joint function to help improve overall health.
+The primary goal of chiropractic manipulation is to treat areas of decreased movement in the joints, thereby reducing pain and increasing joint function to help improve overall health.

 Massage therapy has existed for almost 4,000 years and is known to be one of the oldest methods of healing.
 It is a widely accepted and effective treatment for reducing stress and decreasing muscle pain and stiffness.
 It is also used in aiding rehabilitation and postural realignment.

 Osteopathy is the field of medicine that emphasizes on manual readjustments, myofascial release and other physical manipulation of muscle tissue and bones.
 Osteopathy aims to restore function in the body by treating the causes of pain and imbalance.